MaxVerevkin/LiquidCrystal-I2C-Plotter/README.md

 custom_set_2() </br>
 </br>
 Use customClear() to reset the custom characters to blanck char. </br>
-See ListCustomSets examle to list all the sets on your display
+See ListCustomSets examle to list all the sets on your display.

 -------------------------------------------------------------------------------------------------------------------
 This library is forked from https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library